Creatures of the Air

 To accrue what I hear into this song, to let sounds contribute toward it.

-I hear bravuras of birds;
+I hear bravuras of birds,

-Especially at the beginning of the day, and again at the ending, I get the most copious bird-concerts,
+Especially at the beginning of the day, and again at the ending, I get the most copious bird-concerts.

-The wild flageolet-note of a quail nearby, harsh cawing of many crows in the distance;
+Harsh cawing of many crows in the distance;

 The screams of the water-fowl of solitary northwest lakes;